 God opens the conversation with Balaam.
 It does not seem to scare him, as he is used to dealing with the spirit world, where until now he has only had to deal with evil spirits.
 He doesn’t know better but this is a divining spirit.
 Thus God captures the sly prophet in his own net (1Cor 3:1919For the wisdom of this world is foolishness before God.
 For it is written, “[He is] the one who catches the wise in their craftiness”;).

-God never asks questions because He Himself does not know the answer, but to force man to think about what is in his heart.
-In this case, it must determine Balaam at the fact that they have come to ask him to curse God’s people.
+God never asks questions that He Himself does not know the answer to, but to force man to think about what is in his heart.
+In this case, it must confront Balaam to the fact that they have come to ask him to curse God’s people.
 Balaam explains to God what it is all about.
 From what he says, it appears that he has no idea that it is the people of the God with Whom he speaks.

 In his answer to the messengers of Balak, Balaam only speaks about the LORD’s refusal to let him go with them.
 It echoes the disappointment of a man who has no fellowship with God.
 He wants to go, but unfortunately he is not allowed.
-He does not say a word about it that it is a blessed people.
+He does not say a word about them being a blessed people.
 Neither do the messengers give a true and fair account of what Balaam said.
 They refer only to the refusal by Balaam.

 15Then Balak again sent leaders, more numerous and more distinguished than the former.
 16They came to Balaam and said to him, “Thus says Balak the son of Zippor, ‘Let nothing, I beg you, hinder you from coming to me; 17for I will indeed honor you richly, and I will do whatever you say to me.
 Please come then, curse this people for me.’”
 18Balaam replied to the servants of Balak, “Though Balak were to give me his house full of silver and gold, I could not do anything, either small or great, contrary to the command of the LORD my God.
 19Now please, you also stay here tonight, and I will find out what else the LORD will speak to me.”